ePoc-app/epoc-website/content/en/usecases/intro.md

 ---
-title: Introduction d'un cours
+title: Course Introduction
 aside: false
 prevNext: false
 ---

-## Pourquoi utiliser ePoc pour introduire un cours ?
+## Why use ePoc to introduce a course?

-L'introduction d'un concept peut servir de rappel ou de préparation avant une formation plus complète, qu'elle soit en présentiel ou en distanciel.
-Avec ePoc, vous pouvez créer des modules courts et interactifs qui permettent aux apprenants de se familiariser avec les notions de base nécessaires pour suivre la formation principale.
+Introducing a concept can serve as a reminder or preparation before a more comprehensive training, whether in-person or remote.
+With ePoc, you can create short, interactive modules that allow learners to familiarize themselves with the basic concepts needed to follow the main training.

-### Avantages
+### Advantages

-- Scénarios pédagogiques
+- Educational scenarios
-- Multimédia
+- Multimedia
-- Progression pas à pas
+- Step-by-step progression

-### Exemple de contenu
+### Example content

-- Rappel des prérequis
+- Prerequisite reminders
-- Introduction aux notions de base
+- Introduction to basic concepts
-- Activités préparatoires pour la formation principale
+- Preparatory activities for the main training

-## Voir aussi
+## See also

 :read-more{to="/usecases/hybrid"}
 :read-more{to="/usecases/takeaway"}